 By 1881 Thomas had established his mill at Sutton Weaver, employing 14 men & 2 boys.
 Thomas A, Mary, Jane Ann & Alice were with Thomas at Sutton but wife Mary had died by this time.

 In 1881 Thomas's son William Brereton (1855-) continued with the mill at Darnall employing 5 men and 2 boys.
 He was married to Teresa Maria Waller (1853-), a local girl from Winsford, with their new born son Thomas Marshall (1881-).
 Brother Joseph (1864-) was also at Darnall helping with the mill.

-in 1891 William & Theresa were still at Mill House with the address now Stanthorne, with Thomas M and his new brother William Brereton Stewart (1883-).
+In 1891 William (1869-) & Theresa (1853-) were still at Mill House with the address now Stanthorne, with Thomas Marshall (1881-) and his new brother William Brereton Stewart (1883-).